lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 3, phase one and two

+Head swimming, am sick today.
+However, simple enough - regex match, filter and sum.
+Phase two had me stumped because I spent an hour (!) realizing that as soon as I add handling for do and don't, I need to remove those from phase one.

 ## 2024, Day 2, phase two

 Damn that took some time.
 Last years' overflow made me avoid brute forcing the solution.
 However, all patterns I found